 The huntsman seemingly got away with regicide, never being brought to trial and never even having his crime known; however, he paid penance most of his life.
 He met with Snow from time to time because he felt responsible for her situation and wanted her not to suffer.
-In his role as the queen's first minister, he took Snow's advice in trying to improve life for people of the realm, and the hanging of a few of the most-predatory bankers and lawyers worked miracles in that respect.
+In his role as the queen's first minister, he took Snow's advice in trying to improve life for people of the realm, and the hanging of a few of the worst predators -- cheating bankers, vulturine lawyers, rapacious clergy, and corrupt politicians -- worked miracles in that respect.
 He devoted himself totally to his beloved queen and suffered through her marriage to a sweet-talking, handsome but worthless prince who had charmed her out of her panties, and he never complained while she was happy with her prince; however, that young man fell from a window high in the palace only an hour after he struck the queen during an argument.
 Following that tragic event, the huntsman could not dissuade her from marrying another useless prince, one who had a reputation for not being satisfied with one woman, but he did not even tell her of her new husband's meetings with one of the ladies at court, one of the queen's younger cousins, it must be admitted; however, after the queen found the pair together and wrote a decree of divorcement, the huntsman assumed the task of delivering both to the prince's father, alive and healthy except for certain useless bits missing from the man's body.
 Finally, after trying to live without a man, the queen turned to the huntsman for comfort, and those were the most-blissful years of his life.
 He was less than totally happy only when his mind turned to the killing of his cousin, the king, and he shared that shameful secret with no one until his final day of life, when he revealed his crime to Snow.
-The day of his death from a broken heart was not long after that of his beloved queen, his dying because he had lost all will to live.
+The day of his death from a broken heart was not long after that of his beloved queen, dying because he had lost all will to live.
 Snow considered appropriate punishments to dole out after death but, at length, decided to let matters lie and had the huntsman buried beside the queen, on the side opposite her father.
 She had never been close to her parents, barely knew her father, and she considered the huntsman no worse than most men and women who believe that they were born with the right to rule and be served by others.

 As for Snow, she had few regrets about life away from the royal court and felt only relief at not marrying some witless prince in some forsaken kingdom.
 She had three good men with whom to work, study, debate, and play.
 Their heads might hold brains smaller than the brains of many around them, but her little men had minds that rivaled the best among her royal tutors, and she never tired of arguing with them over the beginning and end of the starry heavens, the interaction among the rulers of a realm and those ruled, and disease and ills of the body and mind.
 In fact, they discussed anything and everything that popped into one of four heads.
 It was a good life, and all of them had almost forgotten that Snow was a princess when she was summoned to her mother's kingdom by the royal huntsman, her mother's consort, as the queen lay dying.
 The crown was bestowed upon her, but, although she was urged to marry a prince to help her rule, she would not because she knew she had the best men to advise her.
 She kept her little men by her side, and, as they had in their former modest home, they ignored the petty tales of how they lived their lives in the royal palace.
 She found that the huntsman, in his role as the queen's consort and first minister, had set up a well-functioning system for running the kingdom more or less justly, and she had only to tweak the system from time to time.
 Being loved by all the people in the realm occurs only in fairy tales that have no basis in reality, but Snow and her three little men were popular enough among both the nobles and the common folk of the kingdom.